crystallabs/crysterm/documentation/decorations.md

 The shadow is always 1 cell high, 2 cells wide (for proportional look) and 50% transparent.

-In Crysterm, shadow can be placed on all 4 sides individually, and the amount of shadow transparency/alpha can be controlled.
+In Crysterm, shadow can be placed on all 4 sides individually, each side can have its own depth of shadow, and the amount of shadow transparency/alpha can be controlled.

 Also, the light effect is not always top-left to bottom-right, but intuitively changes automatically, depending on which shadows are enabled.